 What is metronidazole?

-Can taking metronidazole during early pregnancy increase the risk for miscarriage?
+Can metronidazole increase the chance for miscarriage?

 What if I use metronidazole topically (on the skin) or vaginally?